okunator/cellseg_gsontools/README.md

 ### Spatial-context

-Combine cell-segmentation with area-segmentation for spatial context. `Fit`-method must be called before using context.
+Spatial Context classes combine cell-segmentation maps with area-segmentation to provide spatial context for the cells/nuclei. `Fit`-method must be called before using the context-classes.

 **WithinContext**